![]() |

 I arrived at the cabin and settled in.
 I was tired.
 I didn't feel the extra calories I'd been eating after leaving town.
 I was just as pooped as before.

 The sun started to go down and I was alone in the cabin.
-I'd expected not be alone but I was wrong.
+This was a surprise as I'd expected not be alone.
 I set up my sleeping pad in a corner and went to bed early.
 I woke up when I heard the rain and was happy to be in a dry and fairly warm place.

 I ran out of steam at the base of Mist Mountain.
 I'd hoped that I would at least reach the top of this shorter mountain.
 I stealth camped near a creek at the bottom.
 While I was eating dinner I stepped on a ground bee's nest.
 In the mild chaos I was stung on my neck.

-I talked to a couple day hikers before heading down the North side.
+It was windy and cold at the summit.
+I sat and talked to a couple day hikers before heading down the North side.
 The trail started out muddy before turning steeply down a rocky trail.
 This really slowed me down.
 Part way down, just past the 1,800 mile mark, I turned off the trail and stopped at the Beaver Brook Shelter.
 I was only a mile and a half away from the road where I could catch a shuttle but it was still a 1,800 ft climb down a very rocky trail.
 Stopping at the shelter was the wise choice I think.

 I was joined by Early Bird in the shelter for a very chilly evening,